2025 AGENDA

 1. Rulemaking considerations for SB 1150--new Texas law to limit well plugging extensions

-The Texas Legislature recently imposed new limits for well plugging extensions for older wells and offered new options for these wells to qualify for a plugging extension.
-This roundtable provides a brief overview of the current law, its deficiencies, and provisions of the new law, including the new options for plugging extensions.
+The Texas Legislature recently imposed new limits for well plugging extensions for older wells and offered new options for these wells to qualify for an extension.
+This roundtable provides a brief overview of previous plugging extension rules and related deficiencies, the new law, and how the rulemaking for the new law will provide an opportunity to tackle these deficiencies for older wells.

 Julie Range, Commission Shift